Hyperobjekt/bil-site/content/news/lab-updates/can-people-with-vastly-different-political-beliefs-support-a-universal-basic-income-1.md

 **Non-demeaning welfare**

-Because it is unconditional and universal, UBI avoids the paternalizing, demeaning, and stigmatizing process of meanstesting, which is central to most of the current welfare schemes.
+Because it is unconditional and universal, UBI avoids the paternalizing, demeaning, and stigmatizing process of means-testing, which is central to most of the current welfare schemes.
 (Munger 2012)

 **Equal world-ownership**